Definition of LIFO Reserve

 There are the following steps involved in the calculation of LIFO Reserve, which is as under:

 - Step 1: Calculate the Valuation of Inventory as per the normal accounting method, i.e., valuation as per the regular method adopted by the organization.
-It may be FIFO Method, Weighted Average method or LIFO method as all three methods are legally acceptable.
-If an organization uses the LIFO Method, then there is no LIFO reserve.
-If FIFO or weighted average method is used, then we will move to step 2
+It may be FIFO Method, the Weighted Average method, or the LIFO method, as all three methods are legally acceptable.
+If an organization uses the LIFO Method, no LIFO reserve exists.
+If FIFO or weighted average method uses, then we will move to step 2

-- Step 2: Calculate inventory valuation as per the LIFO Method as tax rules normally suggest the LIFO Method for valuation.
-Other reason includes the tax benefit given by this.
-With the valuation as per LIFO basis, the value of inventory tends to be lower than FIFO, or weighted average as prices of raw material are continuous increasing due to various reasons.
+- Step 2: Calculate inventory valuation per the LIFO Method, as tax rules normally suggest the LIFO Method for valuation.
+Another reason includes the tax benefit given by this.
+With the valuation as per LIFO basis, the value of inventory tends to be lower than FIFO, or weighted average, as raw material prices continuously increase due to various reasons.

-- Step 3: Calculate the Difference between valuation as per FIFO basis or valuation as per weighted average basis, i.e., as per the organisation’s regular method.
-The difference between valuation as per regular method and valuation as per LIFO basis is termed as LIFO Reserve.
+- Step 3: Calculate the Difference between valuation as per FIFO basis or valuation as per weighted average basis, i.e., as per the organization’s regular method.
+The difference between valuation as per regular method and valuation as per LIFO basis is termed LIFO Reserve.

 Example of LIFO Reserve

-US Company uses the FIFO Method in Accounting, but for the purpose of taxation and the financial statement, it wants to adopt the LIFO Method as it reduces the valuation of inventory and increases the cost of goods sold, which ultimately results in less profit and benefit in taxation.
+US Company uses the FIFO Method in Accounting.
+Still, for the purpose of taxation and the financial statement, it wants to adopt the LIFO Method as it reduces the valuation of inventory and increases the cost of goods sold, ultimately resulting in less profit and benefit in taxation.
 The Value of Inventory as per the normal method employed by the organization in accounting, i.e., as per the FIFO method, is $ 38,500, whereas the details of stock are as under:

 Particulars |